Beachley: Army Apprentices College

 In 1915, during World War I, the government requisitioned a large area of land at Beachley and constructed National Shipyard No.2.
 However, the war ended before production had begun.
 Instead, in 1924 it was decided to establish a British Army Apprentices School (which in 1966 was renamed as an Army Apprentices College) at Beachley to ensure a core of qualified soldiers with excellent technical education combined with first class military training as potential NCOs and officers mainly for the specialist corps Royal Engineers, REME Plant Operator mechanics and RAOC.

 The AAC closed in 1994, and the army converted the site to an infantry barracks.
 After the recent reorganisation of the Army, "Future Army Structures" and "Future Infantry Structures" this is now the permanent home of the First Battalion The Rifles.

+Beachley, looking north.
+Left is the M48 Wye Bridge joining Beachley Viaduct leading to the Severn Bridge.
+Beachley Pylon is central, carrying the longest powerline span in the UK to Aust.
+St Twrog's Island is in the foreground.
+The old ferry slipway slopes into the water by the Bridge on the right.

 Amenities

 The old ferry slipway is now used by the Severn Area Rescue Association (SARA), whose Beachley lifeboat station is next to the slipway.
 SARA has been established for over 40 years and is considered to be the second largest UK lifeboat association (the largest being the RNLI).
 SARA currently operates six lifeboat rescue stations on the Severn between Newport and Kidderminster and is staffed entirely by volunteers.
 In addition to lifeboat duties, SARA also has cliff rescue, flood and land search capabilities.
 SARA is a member of Mountain Rescue England and Wales (MREW).

 The Aust Severn Powerline Crossing runs over the river at Beachley to Aust.
 A tunnel also runs under the River Severn between Beachley and Aust carrying electric cables.